MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dnsclient/Get-DnsClientDohServerAddress.md

 ```

 ## DESCRIPTION
-The **Get-DnsClientDohServerAddress** cmdlet gets the DNS-over-HTTPS (DoH) server configuration from the supported DoH servers.
+The **Get-DnsClientDohServerAddress** cmdlet gets the DNS-over-HTTPS (DoH) server configuration for supported DoH servers.
 If you don't specify a server, the command displays all supported DoH servers.

 ## EXAMPLES